 - B class items fall between the two aforementioned categories (making up about 30% of the items with around 15% of the consumption value).

 It is strongly recommended to use consumption value or revenue generated by an SKU to measure its value, not its quantity, because quantity is often not a great indicator of business value.
+Use an SKU’s quantity only when physically organizing your inventory (see a chapter about it below).

 An item’s consumption value can be calculated by taking the item’s cost per unit and multiplying it by its quantity used during a set period, preferably a year.